andre-meseiro/andre-meseiro/README.md

-### Hello, welcome to my GitHub.
+### Hello, welcome to my GitHub!

 My name is André Meseiro.
-I'm a student from Setúbal, Portugal, with a great passion for learning new technologies.
+I'm a software engineer from Lisbon, Portugal, with a great passion for learning new technologies.

-- 🎓 3rd year student of Computer Science and Engineering at Instituto Politécnico de Setúbal;
+- 🎓 BsC in Computer Science and Engineering at Instituto Politécnico de Setúbal;
 - 🎮 Esports enthusiast and former captain of team A + active member of ESPN Esports Club;
 - 👨‍💻 Great teamworker and critical thinker.